-- a) Any activity, event or program that contravenes Council Policies; - b) Bond charges associated with the use of Shire Facilities; - c) Retrospective applications; - d) Requests from non-resident individuals or organisations which do not directly service or represent the community of the Shire of Serpentine Jarrahdale; - e) Any requests received within 10 working days of the event or hire;
+- (a) Any activity, event or program that contravenes Council Policies; - (b) Bond charges associated with the use of Shire Facilities; - (c) Retrospective applications;

-- f) Requests from commercial organisations unless they clearly relate to community or not-for-profit projects and/or events occurring in, and directly serving the Shire of Serpentine Jarrahdale community; - i) Requests from organisations who have notices from the Shire (or are involved with legal action) pertaining to outstanding debts of 30 days or more; - j) State and Federal government organisations (unless the contribution is a donation made under the School Book Awards program or substantial benefit to the broad Shire of Serpentine Jarrahdale community is established).
+- (d) Requests from non-resident individuals or organisations which do not directly service or represent the community of the Shire; - (e) Any requests received within 10 working days of the event or hire; - (f) Requests from commercial organisations unless they clearly relate to community or not-forprofit projects and/or events occurring in, and directly serving the Shire community; - (g) Requests from organisations who have notices from the Shire (or are involved with legal action) pertaining to outstanding debts of 30 days or more; - (h) State and Federal government organisations (unless the contribution is a donation made under the School Book Awards program or substantial benefit to the broad Shire community is established).

 This Policy excludes gifts given and received by the Shire.

-This Policy also excludes grants given or received by the Shire (see Council Policy 5.2.2). and donations made via the School Book Awards.
+This Policy also excludes grants given or received by the Shire (see Council Policy - Community Funding)